 3. PTZ cameras: PTZ - Snapshot - Thumbnail search - Smart search - Replay.
+For information about PTZ control, refer to the discussion on PTZ on page 127.

 To exert PTZ control, first click on this button to enable PTZ control.

 When PTZ control is enabled, the following controls are available on screen: